domas-mo/Currency-Wallet/README.md

 ## 💿 Installation

 The project uses [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
 Having them installed, type into the terminal: `npm i`.
+You also need API key from [exchangeratesapi](https://exchangeratesapi.io/), then you have to create apiKey file in data folder and export your apiKey.
 &nbsp;

 ## 🙋‍♂️ Feel free to contact me